enisze/reddit-mcp/README.md

 ## Troubleshooting

 ### Authentication Issues
-- Make sure your Reddit credentials are correct
+- Make sure your Reddit client ID and secret are correct
 - Ensure your Reddit app is configured as a "script" type
 - Check that your user agent string is descriptive and unique